edgedb/easy-edgedb/chapter7/index.md

 ## Passing constraints with delegated

 Now that our `Person` type has `constraint exclusive` for the property `name`, no type extending `Person` will be able to have the same name.
-That's fine for our game in this tutorial, because we already know all the character names in the book and won't be making any real `PC` type objects.
+That's fine for our game in this tutorial, because we already know all the character names in the book and won't be making many real `PC` type objects.
 But what if we later on wanted to make a `PC` named Jonathan Harker?
 Right now it wouldn't be allowed because we have an `NPC` with the same name, and `NPC` takes `name` from `Person`.

-Fortunately there's an easy way to get around this: the keyword `delegated` in front of `constraint`.
-That "delegates" (passes on) the constraint to the subtypes, so the check for exclusivity will be done individually for `PC`, `NPC`, `Vampire`, and so on.
-So the type is exactly the same except for this keyword:
+Fortunately there's an easy way to get around this: by putting the keyword `delegated` in front of `constraint`.
+That "delegates" (passes on) the constraint to the subtypes, so that the check for exclusivity will be done individually for `PC`, `NPC`, `Vampire`, and so on.
+That makes the `Person` type exactly the same except for the `delegated` keyword:

 ```sdl
 abstract type Person {